-If you live in Miami, and search for “tacos near me,” you will not see results for Portland, Oregon.
+If you live in Miami and search for “tacos near me,” you probably will not see results for Portland, Oregon.
 Google gives you the results it thinks you want to see.
 This is how people find brands online.
 This is the science of SEO.

-As machine-learning goes, Google is pretty good.
-The algorithm has the ability to reward good content online, serve up fast results, understand what you’re most likely interested in, and even remember that for next time you search.
-This means that Google’s algorithm is constantly changing.
+Google is also pretty good at machine learning.
+Google's algorithm has the ability to reward good content online, serve up fast results, understand what you’re most likely interested in, and even remember that for the next time you search.
+This means that the algorithm is constantly changing.
 Sometimes, the changes are massive.
-Sometimes, they’re miniscule, But it’s constantly evolving.
+Sometimes, they’re minuscule, But it’s constantly evolving.

-This is one of the primary techniques that online reputation management companies and people will use to “remove” negative content (e.g., bad press) from the search engines.
+This is one of the primary techniques online reputation management companies and people use to “remove” negative content (e.g., bad press) from search engines.
 Sometimes bad press can be removed at the source, but not often.

 Social Media Algorithms

-We probably don’t talk about it enough — how social media is teaching us what to think.
-Just as Google has their own complex machine-learning algorithm, social media feeds have theirs as well.
+We probably don’t talk about it enough, but social media is teaching us what to think.
+Just as Google has its own complex machine-learning algorithm, social media feeds have theirs as well.

 But the News Feed algorithm is run differently.